OPINION

 EXTRANEOUS TELEPHONE CALLS

-In his sixth and seventh grounds of error, appellant contends that the evidence, which shows that police officers received telephone calls concerning gambling while they monitored appellant's telephones on November 22nd, was improperly admitted.
+In his sixth and seventh grounds of error, appellant contends that the evidence, which shows that poliee officers received telephone calls concerning gambling while they monitored appellant’s telephones on November 22nd, was improperly admitted.
 Appellant argues that this constituted prejudicial evidence of extraneous offenses which were committed subsequent to the case on trial.
-Additionally, appellant contends that, because appellant was not a party to the calls, the evidence was hearsay that improperly bolstered the State's direct evidence.
-Appellant further contends that there is no "connection" between the collateral offenses and appellant because the "record reflects that appellant participated in none of the conversations, none of the police officers pretended to be appellant, and the conversations themselves were in no way connected with the purported conversation of appellant two days prior to their utterances."
-The State responds that the evidence was admissible to demonstrate appellant's "intent" on the day of the charged offense; the trial court did charge the jury that it could consider evidence of extraneous offenses only "in determining the intent of the defendant...."
+Additionally, appellant contends that, because appellant was not a party to the calls, the evidence was hearsay that improperly bolstered the State’s direct evidence.
+Appellant further contends that there is no “connection” between the collateral offenses and appellant because the “record reflects that appellant participated in none of the conversations, none of the police officers pretended to be appellant, and the conversations themselves were in no way connected with the purported conversation of appellant two days prior to their utterances.”
+The State responds that the evidence was admissible to demonstrate appellant’s “intent” on the day of the charged offense; the trial court did charge the jury that it could consider evidence of extraneous offenses only “in determining the intent of the defendant....”

-.... it is abundantly clear that even though an extraneous offense may come within an `exception' to the `general rule' of exclusion of extraneous offenses it may not be received into evidence unless and until there is a clear showing that: 1) the evidence of the extraneous offense is material, i.e., going to an element of the offense charged in the indictment or information, 2) the accused participated in the extraneous transaction being offered into evidence, and 3) the relevancy to a material issue outweighs its inflammatory or prejudicial potential.
+.... it is abundantly clear that even though an extraneous offense may come within an ‘exception’ to the ‘general rule’ of exclusion of extraneous offenses it may not be received into evidence unless and until there is a clear showing that: 1) the evidence of the extraneous offense is material, i.e., going to an element of the offense charged in the indictment or information, 2) the accused participated in the extraneous transaction being offered into evidence, and 3) the relevancy to a material issue outweighs its inflammatory or prejudicial potential.
 (Emphasis added.)

 An accused is entitled to be tried on the charged accusation, and not for a collateral crime or for being a criminal generally; evidence of extraneous offenses may be prohibited because it is prejudicial, tends to confuse issues and forces the accused to defend charges of which the State has provided no notice.
-Cain, 642 S.W.2d at 808.

-The appellant was charged with communicating information with the intent to further gambling.
-The State used information it received on November 22nd to show that appellant acted with culpable intent when he communicated information on November 20th.
+information on November 20th.
 However, the appellant was not a party to the telephone calls on November 22nd.
 They were between the officer and unidentified third-parties.
 The appellant did not participate in the extraneous transactions; therefore, we hold that the evidence concerning the telephone calls on November 22, 1982, should not have been admitted.
-Cain, 642 S.W.2d at 808.
-We sustain appellant's sixth and seventh grounds of error.

 The other arguments raised in appellant’s seventh ground of error are overruled.
 We have also reviewed appellant’s first, second, fourth and eighth grounds of error, and they are overruled.